AlakbarovaNE/Narmin01-Data-Analysis/README.md

 * Focus bonus campaigns on younger users and mobile users, who tend to engage more and demonstrate better bonus utilization rates.
 * Segment users by bonus efficiency and consider offering higher-value bonuses to those with a proven ability to convert them into profitable outcomes.
 * Launch reactivation offers for low-activity users (especially desktop users) with simpler and more guided bonus offers to drive activity.

+📌 Note: The Power BI (.pbix) file can be downloaded and viewed locally using Power BI Desktop.